kodingkoning/kodingkoning.github.io/_pages/about.md

   - /about.html
 ---

-Since fall 2020, I have been a graduate student at UIUC.
-I am interested in parallel computing for computational biology.
-Before UIUC, I graduated from Calvin University in Grand Rapids, MI.
+Since Fall of 2020, I am a Ph.D. student at UIUC.
+I am interested in parallel computing for computational biology, and I am advised by Bill Gropp.
+Before UIUC, I graduated with a Bachelors in Computer Science from Calvin University in Grand Rapids, MI.